Andrzej Grzybowski: Publications and editorial work

+Research on the use of Artificial Intelligence in Ophthalmology

+In 2021, Prof. Grzybowski published a book titled Artificial Intelligence in Ophthalmology, the first comprehensive work on the role of AI in modern ophthalmology.
+In 2024, the book was translated into Chinese.
+Additionally, in the same year, he authored over 20 publications on the subject of artificial intelligence.

+He is the first person in Poland to undertake research on using artificial intelligence to detect diabetic retinopathy.
+His project is one of the largest of its kind in Europe.

+In 2024, he founded The International AI in Ophthalmology Society.
+This organization aims to integrate healthcare professionals and computer scientists to share key initiatives, scientific knowledge, and practical applications of AI in ophthalmology.
+It also seeks to support legal regulations ensuring the responsible implementation of AI in healthcare.

 Non-academic activity

 In the years 1998–2001, he was the deputy mayor of Poznań for health and social care; in the years 2002–2006, he was also the chair of the Health and Social Policy Commission in the Poznań City Council.
 He is the founder of the "Familijny Poznań" foundation (now — "Nationwide Education Operator") (est. 2001) as well as the "Ophthalmology 21" Foundation for the Development of Ophthalmology (est. 2012).

 Awards and honors

 Brown and Silver Cross of Merit and the Order of Polonia Restituta Knight's Cross (2014).

 In 2020 as the only Polish ophthalmologist he was included in TOP 2% ranking of world-best scientists prepared by Stanford University for 2019.
+In 2024, he was once again included on this list as one of the most influential researchers worldwide.

 In 2021, he was ranked in Expertscape worldwide ranking: No 1 in cataract field and No 1 in cataract extraction field.

-In 2021(during American Academy of Ophthalmology conference) he received the "Founders' Award" of the International Society of Refractive Surgery (ISRS).
+In 2021 (during American Academy of Ophthalmology conference) he received the "Founders' Award" of the International Society of Refractive Surgery (ISRS).

 In 2022 awarded the Officer's Cross of the Order of Polonia Restituta by the President of Poland.

+In 2022, he was elected a member of the Academia Europaea.

+In 2024 (for the period up to 2022), he was included in the ScholarGPS ranking as one of the top 0.05% of scientists with the greatest impact on global scientific development.
+He was ranked as the highest-ranking Polish researcher in ophthalmology and secured 3rd place worldwide in his specialization—cataract treatment.
+Among all fields of medicine, he ranked 2nd among Polish researchers.

+In 2024 and in 2025, he was featured on the prestigious The Ophthalmologist Power List, which highlights the most influential ophthalmologists globally.